Eureka-Shoulders/componentz/README.md

 - MUI: A UI library that serves as the basis for the project
 - MobX is used to generate Stores and Hooks powered by these stores to make a beautiful reactive way to control the data on your interfaces.
-- Inversify: dependency Injection library
+- Inversify is fundamental for dependency injection strategies

 ## Usage